-- 2. The Applicant shall provide to the Cooperative an approved site plan showing: the proposed or existing location of the house; meter; well and/or water lines; sewer lines and/or septic systems, drain field and reserve area; gas, propane, or oil lines and storage tanks; private electric lines; and other private and public underground facilities. - 3.
-When considering underground constructions, the Applicant is responsible for performing the following at no expense to the Cooperative: - a.
-Grade the right-of-way to within +/- 6 inches of final grade and remove all construction material, trash or other obstructions that would be a hindrance to the Cooperative's trenching or backfilling operations; - b.
+- 1. When an Applicant requests a line extension to a permanent, bona fide farm or residential service, the Cooperative shall invest capital towards the service up to \$2,500.
+When the total estimated cost of extending service exceeds \$2,500, all costs in excess of that amount shall be paid by the Applicant as a contribution-in-aid of construction.
+Total costs include the costs of both primary and secondary line facilities.
+The Cooperative reserves the right to require additional financial and/or contractual agreements based on the load and demand characteristics the Applicant will place on the system. - 2.
+The Applicant shall provide to the Cooperative an approved site plan showing: the proposed or existing location of the house; meter; well and/or water lines; sewer lines and/or septic systems, drain field and reserve area; gas, propane, or oil lines and storage tanks; private electric lines; and other private and public underground facilities. - 3.
+When considering underground constructions, the Applicant is responsible for performing the following at no expense to the Cooperative: - Grade the right-of-way to within +/- 6 inches of final grade and remove all construction material, trash or other obstructions that would be a hindrance to the Cooperative's trenching or backfilling operations; - b.
 Backfill excavations around the footings, foundation and wall that conflict with the location of the proposed electric facilities; - c.
 Locate in conjunction with the Cooperative's engineering onsite design, all private underground facilities (water, septic, electric, etc.) on the property that may be in conflict with the construction plan.
-The Cooperative or its contractors will not be responsible for any damage to private facilities that have not been accurately located and marked prior to construction.
+The Cooperative or its contractors will not be responsible for any damage to private facilities that have not been accurately located and physically exposed prior to construction.
 Water lines or other private facilities may not be installed in the trench with the electric service without prior approval of the Cooperative; - Locate and mark all necessary property lines and corners so the Cooperative can be assured of being within its right-ofway;

-E. Residential Subdivision
+E. Residential Subdivision and Apartment Complexes